A balanced diet is essential in full-grown dogs to ensure they remain in peak health and condition.

 Advances in pet nutrition mean there is now a wide range of commercially produced dog foods designed to match more accurately your dog’s specific needs.

 Note, however, that breed and size can make a difference.
 Smaller breeds have a faster metabolism, needing twice as many calories every day.
 Larger breeds, as well as having larger appetites, benefit from a different mix of minerals and vitamins to support fragile joints and cartilage.

-If your dog is particularly active you might consider a specially formulated 'active' diet.
-This will provide higher levels of fat, protein and vitamins such as B12 to help release the energy from food.
-Less active dogs require less fat, so feeding a ‘light’ formula will help to avoid weight gain.
+If your dog is particularly active, you might consider a specially formulated 'active' diet.
+This will provide higher levels of fat, protein, and vitamins such as B12 to help release the energy from food.
+Less active dogs require less fat, so feeding a ‘light’ formula will help avoid weight gain.

 Some dogs develop sensitivities or allergies to food groups.
 Your vet can recommend an alternative formula to help.
 Special diets are also available to treat certain health conditions or aid recovery.